TranLuan2907/student-management/README.md

 ## **Technique**

--Using some basic core of Java programming language such as :
+-Using some basic cores of Java programming language such as :

 ->Do/while loop.